howisstifflucky/jspsych-template/README.md

 ### Contact ###

 * This is undirectly supported.
 By this I mean it depends on how far into my PhD writeup I am.
-* At any rate, get in touch with me below, and if I can help then i will.
+* At any rate, get in touch using the details below, and if I can help then I will:

 * Ashley Chapman
     * Ash@doubleblind.org